soyashinkai/PHi-C/README.md

 # Requirements

 # Usage

+# 1. Convert a sparce matrix format into a dense contact matrix

 Here, _FILENAME.txt_ as an ipunt is in sparse matrix format produced from [“dump” command of Juicebox](https://github.com/aidenlab/juicer/wiki/Data-Extraction).

     python3 1_conversion.py FILENAME.txt START END RESOLUTION

 A directory named _FILENAME_ is made, and the output _contact_matrix.txt_ is generated in the directory _FILENAME_.

+# 2. Normalized the dense contact matrix

     python3